 Without guidance, many people don’t completely heal from the trauma of abandonment and its lifelong presence.
 Their fears and doubts remain unsolved.
 However, there are a few steps to get you started on this journey.

-1 – If you’re in a toxic relationship, leave.
-If you can’t leave right away, at least start devising your exit plan.
+1 – If you’re in a toxic relationship, start devising your exit plan.

 2 – Find an emotionally available attachment figure who is loving, accepting, and consistently available.
 This could be a family member, a friend, a 12-step program, someone from your Church, a coach, a therapist, or even God (whatever God, Spirit, Or Higher Power you personally believe in).